jdharini6638-creator/sunbursts/README.md

 - Click the centre circle to step back out.
 - Hover a wedge for its label, count, parent and ID.

-## Data and method
+## Data and Method

+- **Metabolite source:** IMPPAT
+- **Target prediction:** SwissTargetPrediction
-- Source of the metabolite list:
+- **Metabolites:** SMILES representations of the selected metabolites were submitted to SwissTargetPrediction.
-- ChEMBL version used:
-- Similarity threshold and how 2D/3D descriptors were computed:
+- **Targets examined:** HTR2A and SLC18A2
+- **Similarity data:** The structurally similar 2D and 3D compounds associated with these targets were explored through the SwissTargetPrediction results.
+- **ChEMBL data:** The corresponding ChEMBL compound IDs were collected and used to construct the interactive sunburst charts.

 ## Files